aws-amplify/docs/ios/start.md

 Rather than configuring each service through a constructor or constants file, the AWS SDKs for iOS support configuration through a centralized file called `awsconfiguration.json` which defines all the regions and service endpoints to communicate.
 Whenever you run `amplify push`, this file is automatically created allowing you to focus on your Swift application code.
 On iOS projects the `awsconfiguration.json` will be placed into the root directory and you will need to add it to your XCode project.

 In the Finder, drag `awsconfiguration.json` into Xcode under the top Project Navigator folder (the folder name should match your Xcode project name).
-When the `Options` dialog box that appears, do the following:
+When the `Options` dialog box appears, do the following:

 * Clear the `Copy items if needed` check box.
 * Choose `Create groups`, and then choose `Finish`.

 ## Step 3: Add API and Database

-Add a GraphQL API to your app and automatically provision a database by running the the following command from the root of your application directory (accepting all defaults is OK):
+Add a [GraphQL API](https://docs.aws.amazon.com/appsync/latest/devguide/designing-a-graphql-api.html) to your app and automatically provision a database by running the the following command from the root of your application directory (accepting all defaults is OK):

 ```bash
 $ amplify add api     #select 'GraphQL' service, and 'API Key' for the authorization type
 ```

 The `add api` flow  will ask you simple questions.
 If this is your first time using the CLI select **No** for the question "Do you have an annotated GraphQL schema".
 The CLI then guides you through the default project **"Single object with fields (e.g., “Todo” with ID, name, description)"** as it will be used in the code generation examples below.
 You can always change the schema as needed.
 This process creates an AWS AppSync API and connects it to an Amazon DynamoDB database.
-The CLI flow looks will look similar to below:
+The CLI flow will look like below:

 ```bash
 $ amplify add api